SpectMorph - Tutorial

 SpectMorph Tutorial

 This tutorial contains a step-by-step guide to create morph sounds using the SpectMorph JACK client.
-When using the BEAST plugin, the steps are similar.
+When using the BEAST, LV2 or VST plugin, the steps are similar.

 Starting the JACK client